2021 central New Zealand floods: Meteorological history

 According to the National Institute of Water and Atmospheric Research (NIWA), large areas of New Zealand experienced above normal rainfall and above normal temperatures in July 2021, making that month the sixth-equal warmest July on record.
 The mean temperate for July 2021 was 8.9 Celsius, which is 1.1 Celsius warmer than the 1981–2010 average.
 According to NIWA meteorologist Chris Brandoloni, the previous month of June 2021 was the warmest recorded, and that the first seven months of the year were also the warmest since records began in 1909.
 Brandoloni attributed the extreme rain and heat events to climate change.

 The extreme rain event of 15–18 July brought over 690 mm of rain to parts of the West Coast Region in under 72 hours.
 The Buller River also experienced the country's largest flood flows since 1926 as a result of the deluge.
 Parts of the West Coast experienced 300 mm of rain over the weekend of 17–18 July, roughly a month's average rainfall.
 The heavy rain causes rivers to break their banks and landslips, leading to the evacuation of 2,000 residents.

 In addition to the West Coast, the South Island's Marlborough Region, Nelson, Tasman District, Canterbury high country, and North Otago experienced well above average rainfall (more than 149% of the normal rainfall).
 Parts of the Marlborough Region recorded more than 300 mm of rain in the 48-hour period between 16 and 18 July.
 Onamalutu, just west of Renwick, recorded 212 mm of rain on 17 July while Tunakino Valley recorded 103.5 mm on 16 July.
 River levels within the region jumped with the Wairau River at Barnett's Bank near Tuamarina reaching almost 9 metres and a peak flow of 6,040 cumecs on 17 July.
-Parts of the North Island (including the Northland Region, the inland Bay of Plenty, the Wellington Region, and the Kapiti Coast) also experienced above average levels of rainfall.
+Parts of the North Island (including the Northland Region, the inland Bay of Plenty, the Wellington Region, and the Kāpiti Coast) also experienced above average levels of rainfall.

 Climate expert Dr. Luke Harrington also attributed the heavy rain in the West Coast to climate change and an atmospheric river carrying moisture from the tropics.
 The high rainfall was also exacerbated by warmer than average sea surface temperatures, another effect of climate change.
 Harrington predicted that such atmospheric rivers would become more intense and frequent throughout the world as a result of climate change.
 The Buller and Marlborough Regions were more vulnerable to stormy weather since their geographical location meant they were trapped between incoming moisture-laden atmospheric rivers and the Southern Alps, causing the air to compress and the rain to fall.